Quick Answer

 - Track expenses: Medications, co-pays, mileage to treatment, home help, and medical equipment.

-- Review offers carefully: Compare to full damages including future care and diminished value.
+- Review offers carefully: Mighty compares any offer to your case file and shows you what it covers and what it leaves out — including future care and diminished value.

 How Mighty can help